thinkshout/thinkshout/blog/_posts/2015-09-29-badcamp-trainings.md

 After lunch, the latter half of our workshop block will start with the basics of configuring mappings between Drupal entities and Salesforce objects and leveraging typical Drupal development workflows.
 Then we'll dive deeper into complex scenarios including managing large datasets, customizing behaviors as objects are synced, and managing errors.

 If you’ve ever wanted to talk to us in person about our work, or how to better leverage these CRMs to meet yours or your client’s needs, now’s your chance.
-These trainings are FREE (it’s $20 to reserve a seat, but that $20 will be returned to you when you check in for your training) and space is limited, so [register early](https://2015.badcamp.net/training/drupal-redhen-salesforce)!
+These trainings are FREE (it’s $20 to reserve a seat, but that $20 will be refunded) and space is limited, so [register early](https://2015.badcamp.net/training/drupal-redhen-salesforce)!